Claim: Various critical statements about the September 2012 terrorist attacks on the U.S. mission in Benghazi, Libya:

 FALSE: Administration officials watched the attacks unfold in real time but did nothing to intervene.

-UNDETERMINED: Requests issued by U.S. personnel for military back-up during the attacks were denied.
+FALSE: Requests issued by U.S. personnel for military back-up during the attacks were denied.

-UNDETERMINED: General Carter Ham was relieved of his command for attempting to provide military assistance during the Benghazi attacks.
+FALSE: General Carter Ham was relieved of his command for attempting to provide military assistance during the Benghazi attacks.

-UNDETERMINED: Rear Admiral Charles M. Gaouette was relieved of his command for attempting to provide military assistance during the Benghazi attacks.
+FALSE: Rear Admiral Charles M. Gaouette was relieved of his command for attempting to provide military assistance during the Benghazi attacks.

 [Forbes, October 2012]